 I have always believed that the key to reaching any goal is to be able to remain focused, consistent and motivated.
 Know where this is more important than when you are working to pay off debt and save cash.
-The Snowball Method for debt elimination, the Cash Ladder, establishing a budget are all important tools to achieving financial success.
+The Snowball Method for debt elimination, the Cash Ladder, establishing a budget are all important tools for achieving financial success.
 However, as you leverage these tools to improve your financial position it can be challenging to remain focused and consistent in your efforts.
 This is where simplifying your personal finance processes is important.

-Simplifying your daily, weekly or monthly financial environment can improve your overall success of reaching your ultimate goal of being cash rich.
-By financial environment I mean the process or tasks you use to pay the bills, balance your check book and manage your accounts.
+Simplifying your daily, weekly or monthly processes can improve your overall success of reaching your ultimate goal of being cash rich.
+By processes I mean the methods or tasks you use to pay the bills, balance your checkbook and manage your accounts.

-One of the quickest and most efficient ways to simplify the management of your finances is by using online banking.
+One of the quickest and most efficient ways to simplify your personal finance processes is by using online banking.
 If you currently don’t use online banking for your personal finances then your monthly financial processes probably look something like this.

 Note the common theme here.

 Transitioning from a manual method of managing your finances to an electronic (online) method can be a scary proposition.
-However, if you’re up to the challenge and interested in simplifying your environment, here are a few recommendations on how you can stay focused, consistent and motivated to reaching your finance goals.
+However, if you’re up to the challenge and interested in simplifying your environment, here are a few recommendations on how you can stay focused, consistent and motivated to reach your financial goals.

 Reduce the Number of Accounts You Manage